 Chase is currently offering some great sign-up bonuses and ongoing rewards on its Ink line of business credit cards.
 These cards can be a good option for small business owners anyway, but these deals are making it even better.

 Chase Ink cards come in three flavors.
 Two of them pay rewards in cash, one in points.
+All three enable you to earn Ultimate Rewards.
 Two have no annual fee, one does.
 As with anything, you get what you pay for.
 The Chase Ink with an annual fee offers the highest sign-up bonus and phenomenal ongoing rewards.

 - Chase Ink Business Preferred Credit Card